-The policy has been formulated to comply with Schedule 1, Part 7 of the Education (Independent School Standards) (England) Regulations 2014, as well as the Education and Skills Funding Agency (ESFA) guidance on handling school complaints, equality legislation and the rules of natural justice.
-In the case of any variance between the procedure outlined in this Complaints Policy and the Regulations, the procedure outlined in the Regulations will apply.
+The policy has been formulated to comply with Schedule 1, Part 7 of the Education (Independent School Standards) (England) Regulations 2014, as well as the Department for Education's (DfE) guidance on handling school complaints, equality legislation and the rules of natural justice.
+In the case of any variance between the procedure outlined in this policy and the Regulations, the procedure outlined in the Regulations will apply.